The phases of a project life cycle

 - Project background: Why are you doing this project?
 What are the goals?

-- Project scope: What exactly will you be doing?
-What kind of work is involved?
+- Project scope: What kind of work is involved?

-- Project plan: How are we going to do this?
-What does the roadmap look like?
+- Project plan: What does the roadmap look like?

 - Roles: Who will be responsible for which elements of the project?